federico-paganini/holbertonschool-shell/init_files_variables_and_expansions/README.md

 11-binary_to_decimal > Converts a number from base 2 to base 10.

 12-combinations > Prints all possible combinations of two letters, except 'oo'.

+13-print_float > Prints a number with two decimal places.

+14-decimal_to_hexadecimal > Converts a number from base 10 to base 16.